Littoil/piespy/README.txt

 the network changes.
 Each image is numbered to assist with the generation of animations.

+to run this fork, you must first preform this:

+if on bash:
+"javac -cp ./lib/pircbot.jar ./org/jibble/socnet/*.java"
+else if on the command promt:
+"javac -classpath .;./lib/pircbot.jar ./org/jibble/socnet/*.java"

 The bot will try to reconnect and rejoin channels if it becomes disconnected from the server.